 The taste cells are clustered within the taste buds of the tongue and roof of the mouth, and along the lining of the throat.
 Many of the small bumps that can be seen on the tip of the tongue contain taste buds.
 At birth, we have about 10,000 taste buds scattered on the back, sides, and tip of the tongue.
 After age 50, we may start to lose taste buds.

 Five Taste Sensations

 We can experience five basic taste sensations: sweet, sour, bitter, salty, and umami, or savory.
-Umami was discovered by a Japanese scientist in the early part of the twentieth century.
-It is the taste of glutamate, a building block of protein found in chicken broth, meat stock, and some cheeses.
-Umami is the taste associated with MSG (monosodium glutamate) that is often added to foods as a flavor enhancer.
+Umami is the taste we get from glutamate, a building block of protein found in chicken broth, meat stock, and some cheeses.
+Umami is also the taste associated wtih MSG (monosodium glutamate) that is often added to foods as a flavor enhancer.

 The five taste qualities combine with other oral sensations, such as texture, spiciness, temperature, and aroma to produce what is commonly referred to as flavor.
 It is flavor that lets us know whether we are eating an apple or a pear.

 Flavors and the Sense of Smell

 Many people are surprised to learn that we recognize flavors largely through our sense of smell.
 Try holding your nose while eating chocolate.
 You will be able to distinguish between its sweetness and bitterness, but you can't identify the chocolate flavor.
 That's because the distinguishing characteristic of chocolate is largely identified by our sense of smell as aromas are released during chewing.
 Food flavor is affected by a head cold or nasal congestion because the aroma of food does not reach the sensory cells that detect odors.
 More information on this topic can be found in the topic Problems With Smell